cryostatio/cryostatio.github.io/guides/_subsections/view-archived-recordings.md

 The third method is to navigate to the new <i>All-Archives</i> archived recording view within the <i>Archives</i> tab on Cryostat console sidebar.

-The All-Archives view is a view which queries Cryostat's internal file-system for any archived recordings that have been created during runtime.
+The All-Archives view is a view which queries Cryostat's internal file-system for any archived recordings that have been created during runtime and the directories that contain them.
+A Cryostat file-system directory is created and used to store archived recordings that have been saved from an active target JVM.
 The web-client maps the directories into nested recordings tables, laid out in rows.

-A Cryostat file-system directory is created and used to store archived recordings that have been saved from an active target JVM.
 This view is used to save any lost archived recordings in case any target JVM expectedly or unexpectedly restarts.
 The view will be empty if no recordings are currently saved into the file-system.

 <ol>
   <li>